django-cms/django-filer/docs/running_tests.rst

 django-filer is continuously being tested on `travis-ci <https://travis-ci.org/stefanfoulis/django-filer>`_.

-The simplest way to run the testsuite locally is to checkout the sourcecode, make sure you have ``PIL`` installed and run::
+The simplest way to run the testsuite locally is to checkout the sourcecode, make sure you have ``Pillow`` installed and run::

     python setup.py test